mattianeroni/MapsGraph/README.md

 ![alt text](https://github.com/mattianeroni/MapsGraph/blob/main/st.png)

 I would like to point out that nothing "new" is introduced in this repository.
-This is just a collections of tools already existent in networkx and geopython.
+This is just a collection of tools already existent in networkx and geopython.